Abstracts Submission is now closed

 - The same person may serve as presenting author on up to 3 abstracts.

 - Presenting authors must be registered participants.
-Only accepted abstracts of authors who have paid their registration fees by Tuesday, 21st April 2020, will be included in the Congress programme.
+Only accepted abstracts of authors who have paid their registration fees will be included in the Congress programme.

 - Submission of an abstract acknowledges your acceptance for the abstract to be published in the official Congress publications.